sangyongjung/sangyongjung.github.io/3_resume.md

 ##### Determinants of Continued Participation in Web-Based Co-Creation Platforms
 - Published in Lecture Notes in Computer Science, vol. 8527
-- Presented at HCI International 2014
+- Accepted to HCI International 2014
 - Implemented pseudo web-service for experiment with Ruby on Rails
 - Tested Technology Acceptance Model 3 as a model to measure motivations for participations in web-based co-creation activity